jitendrasuthar1998/namaste-react-notes-by-jitendra/1.Inception/part1/readme.md

 </script>
 ```

-We have created headign element using ```React.createElement("h1",{},"Hello World from React")```.
+We have created a heading element using ```React.createElement("h1",{},"Hello World from React")```.

-Now, we need to add that heading into our div with id "root".
+Now, we need to add that heading into our DIV with ID "root".

-For that we need to tell React that where is the root where React can render stuff.
+For that, we need to tell React that where is the root where React can render stuff.

-I want to render heading element in div with id "root".
+I want to render a heading element in DIV with ID "root".

-For that i have to create a root inside React.
+For that, I have to create a root inside React.

 React wants a root, where it can do all DOM manipulation.

 Creating a root and rendering something inside it is a job of React DOM.

-Create root using ReactDOM
+Create root using React DOM

 ```
 const root = ReactDOM.createRoot(document.getElementById("root"));